jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/billing.md

 ## What is an active author?

 An active author is a user
-with access to the `Git` repository who makes changes to the stored code in the repository during the analyzed month.
+with access to the Git repository who makes changes to the stored code in the repository during the analyzed month.

-## Why is there a month 0 and how does setup work?
+## Why is there a month 0, and how does the setup work?

-Month `0` begins the test setup and is the start of the monthly payment.
+Month 0 begins the test setup
+and is the start of the monthly payment.
 A project leader is assigned
 who is responsible for managing the connection of environments, profiling, user creation, allocation of privileges, and all the necessary inputs to begin the review without setbacks.